ethanhowell/fbu-parstagram/README.md

 **Parstagram** is a photo sharing app using Parse as its backend.

-Time spent: **8** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [X] User sees app icon in home screen.
-- [ ] User can sign up to create a new account using Parse authentication
+- [X] User can sign up to create a new account using Parse authentication
 - [X] User can log in and log out of his or her account
     - [X] User can log out of his or her account
     - [X] User can log in of his or her account